Manufacturing Jobs with Examples, Types, and Changes

 Construction is in its own category and is not considered manufacturing.
 New home builders are construction companies that build single-family homes.
 New home construction and the commercial real estate construction industry are significant components of gross domestic product.

-U.S. manufacturing workers are the most productive in the world.
+U.S. manufacturing workers deserve this pay.
+They are the most productive in the world.
 That's due to increased use of computers and robotics.
 They also reduced the number of jobs by replacing workers.

 Types of Manufacturing Jobs